Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Discussion

+Much study of spreading on complex networks has been driven by a desire to study disease spreading in human contact networks, and we have borrowed heavily from that discipline in this paper.
+We would be remiss not to mention that a small number of studies have relaxed the patient-zero assumption of the typical spreading process, by including multiple initial spreaders~\cite{hu2014effects, miller2014epidemics, zheng2015non, hasegawa2016outbreaks, choi2017critical, hasegawa2018sudden, di2018multiple}.
+A limited few have reflect a disease reservoir that can cause new outbreaks even as old ones spread \cite{van2012epidemics,cator2013susceptible,zhang2017contact}.
+To the best of our knowledge however, the question of the universality class of spreading as new spreaders are introduced has not yet been addressed in the literature.

+By endowing a spreading process with a spontaneous infection rate, we describe disease with an off-network reservoir.
+This might be an appropriate description for diseases like Zika virus, which can spread via human sexual networks, but also ``off-network'' via mosquito~\cite{rodriguez2016expanding}.
+Other zoonotic diseases lack an obvious patient zero, as they exhibit periodic reintroduction from animal reservoirs \cite{leroy2005fruit}.
+For example, two-thirds of new cases in the 2018 Democratic Republic of the Congo Ebola outbreak could not be linked to existing cases, potentially representing hidden network links or new outbreaks originating from contaminated bush meat~\cite{wolfe2005bushmeat,maxmen2018ebola}.
+In this case, the spontaneous infection rate could represent either infection from the environment, or a first order approximation for a failure in contact-tracing.

 Our model predicts that a non-zero spontaneous infection rate lowers the epidemic threshold.
-More importantly, close to the directed-percolation limit, a small change in the spontaneous infection rate can have a drastic impact on the average outbreak size.
+One consequence is that the local reproduction number can be less than one even in the epidemic phase.
+Further, for zoonotic diseases, the average outbreak size near the epidemic threshold will not follow the typical directed percolation scaling, but rather the isotropic percolation scaling exponents.
+Perhaps more importantly, close to the directed-percolation limit, a small change in the spontaneous infection rate can have a drastic impact on the average outbreak size.
 This suggests that a dual approach to epidemics, targeting both the transmission between individuals and the initial routes through which diseases enter the population, may represent a more efficient allocation of epidemiological intervention.
+For example, one can imagine disease control as a constrained optimization problem attempting to minimize $\Phi$, with finite financial resources for disease interventions that affect $p$ and $q$.
+To compute Lagrange multipliers and find an optimal allocation requires calculating $\pp{\Phi}{p}$ and $\pp{\Phi}{q}$.
+We analytically do this for $k$-regular networks, but our approach can be directly adopted to networks more pertinent for disease spreading.
+By mapping real diseases onto our ``normal-form'', a concrete optimization problem can be constructed.